mnielsen/finding_scenius/finding_scenius.md

 their great good fortune in being in the right place at the right time.
 Their genius derived from scenius.

-**Scenius is not merely a statistical fluke:** Might there be some way avoid this conclusion that the genius of the Florentines derived from scenius?
-For example, you might wonder whether Florence was, perhaps, just a statistical fluke?
-After all, no matter the importance of scenius, some otherwise unremarkable communities will contain an excess of artists, just by the luck of the draw.
-Maybe the key to Florence's success wasn't scenius, it was simply luck.
+Might there be some way avoid the conclusion that the genius of the Florentines derived from scenius?

+One possibility is that Florence was just a statistical fluke.
+After all, no matter the importance of scenius, some otherwise unremarkable communities will contain an excess of excellent artists, just by the luck of the draw.
+So maybe the reason for Florence's success wasn't scenius, it was luck.

-In the appendix to these notes I set up a simple statistical model to test the idea that Florence was just lucky.
-In particular, I test the _genius hypothesis_, the idea that what makes someone like Michaelangelo great is some intrinsic property of that person.
+In the appendix I set up a statistical model to test the idea that Florence was just lucky.
+In particular, I test the _genius hypothesis_, the idea that what makes an artist such as Michaelangelo great is some intrinsic property of the artist, not the environment in which he found himself.
 According to this hypothesis, he could have been brought up in another small town of 100,000 and, provided the town had some sort of artistic community, he still would have matured into a great artist.

-In the appendix I show that the creativity we find in Florence cannot be accounted for by the genius hypothesis, even by the luck of the draw.
+What I show in the appendix is that it's not possible to account for the creativity we find in Florence, even by the luck of the draw.
-Instead, it seems that we must take seriously the _scenius hypothesis_, which states that while intrinsic properties are important, the environment in which a creative type works may be even more important.
+Instead, we must take seriously the _scenius hypothesis_, i.e., the notion that while intrinsic properties are important, the environment in which a creative type works may be even more important.

 **Wasn't it just that Florence was the right place at the right time?** In this explanation, we say that a few things came together: